-Hardware acceleration, if active, is used in the Viewer and in the Manager's Preview mode.
-With this option turned on, pictures are shown more quickly in those two parts of the program, especially when you are not using the default zoom level.
+Hardware acceleration, if active, is used in the Manager's Preview mode and in the Viewer.
+With hardware acceleration turned on, pictures are shown more quickly in those two parts of the program, especially when you are not using the default zoom level.